Penfore/Penfore/README.md

 Currently, I work professionally with **Flutter**, **Angular** and **.NET**, and I'm building a strong portfolio in **Mobile (Flutter, Kotlin, Swift)** and **Ruby on Rails**.

 I'm passionate about **finance, technology, and open source**.
-My goal is to create software that helps people and also share knowledge through contributions., I'm Fúlvio Leo
+My goal is to create software that helps people and also share knowledge through contributions.

 ---